 Learn more about our multicultural outreach programs and resources:

 - Multicultural Student Resources

 - Office of Multicultural Access and Retention (OMSAR)

 - Office of Diversity and Inclusion

-While the Russ College offers local programs for resident students, many organizations and resources are available online for college engineering students, often including networking, mentoring, and professional development opportunities to help you stand out from other graduates.
+While the Russ College offers local programs for resident students, many organizations and resources are available for both resident and online students, often including networking, mentoring, and professional development opportunities to help you stand out from other graduates.
 Some of these organizations include:

 - National Society for Black Engineers (NSBE)

 The National Society of Black Engineer is one of the largest student organizations in the world.
 It is 501c3 non-profit organization.
 Its members consists of professions in STEM areas ranging from late middle school to professional careers.
 NSBE is a space for students of color to come together and navigate post-secondary education, find jobs and careers, and connect with other students and professionals like themselves.
 NSBE at OU will connect students with faculty members that are here to support them and bring advice and wisdom.
 We not only serve people of color but all who would like to witness the number of culturally black individuals succeed.

 - Society of Hispanic Professional Engineers (SHPE)

 In the Society of Hispanic Professional Engineers (SHPE), our top priority is providing a diverse and cultured environment for studying engineers to thrive.
 Our advisor, Associate Professor Jesús Pagán, has supported and developed said environment for current and future members.
 We have plans to participate in fun activities and projects.
 One of which is an experiential learning project, still in the works.
 Also, we work to help our members grow as individuals, students, and future engineers.
 Leadership is an important aspect to SHPE as well.
 The goals of our organization is to provide it's members with the resources they require to be successful while maintaining their culture and heritage.